Lyall/MetaphorFix/README.md

 ### Steam Deck/Linux Additional Instructions
 🚩**You do not need to do this if you are using Windows!**
 - Open up the game properties in Steam and add `WINEDLLOVERRIDES="winmm=n,b" %command%` to the launch options.

+## SpecialK
+- As of the latest update for the game (5/10/24) SpecialK is no longer essential for improving performance.
+Still, there are many other benefits to using SpecialK with this (and any other) game.
+- If you are this fix with SpecialK, you will need to delete the bundled Ultimate ASI Loader DLL (`winmm.dll`).
+You can then add MetaphorFix as a plug-in through the SpecialK OSD (accessed with `CTRL+SHIFT+BACKSPACE`).

 ## Configuration
 - See **MetaphorFix.ini** to adjust settings for the fix.